Identifying Opportunities for Action

 Creating Pathways for Service and Growth

 The purpose of the Social Justice Ministries of the Unitarian Universalist Church of Kent is to engage the members and friends of our congregation in important social justice issues of our time.
 We will support a variety of methods of engagement including identifying opportunities for action, facilitating learning and creating pathways for service and growth.
 We will strive to work for justice in all of our communities: congregational, local, national, and global.
-If you have an idea for an organization you’d like us to consider as a beneficiary of our monthly special collections or have a question about our social justice ministries, please contact our Trustee for Outreach to the Wider World, Vivien Sandlund.
+If you have an idea for an organization you’d like us to consider as a beneficiary of our monthly special collections or have a question about our social justice ministries, please contact our Coordinator for Social Justice and Community Outreach , Vivien Sandlund.

 Social Justice Task Groups

 We have three task groups that are charged with engaging members and friends on particular justice issues that are timely, relevant and which reflect the principles of Unitarian Universalism.
 The goal of the task groups is to encourage broad congregational participation in social justice work.
 Each task group will endeavor to promote at least one opportunity for engagement every three months.
 We encourage members and friends to consider taking advantage of these opportunities as often as possible.
 The task groups will endeavor to offer a variety of opportunities for engagement so that people of all ages and abilities can participate.
 As always, if you have an idea for a project related to one of these areas you would like to pursue independently, we encourage that and would be happy to provide assistance.

 Environmental Justice Task Group

 Some of the activities of the Environmental Justice Task Group include promoting recycling, participating in the annual Cuyahoga River clean up day, organizing and educating against fracking and supporting the work of our congregation’s Green Sanctuary Team.
 What else would you like to see our congregation do to promote environmental justice?
 If you have an idea, Mary Lou would be happy to hear from you.